What is Venous Stasis Dermatitis?

 People over 70 who struggle with varicose veins or deep vein thrombosis, or who have had varicose vein surgery in the past, have the highest risk of developing venous stasis dermatitis.
+It is also more likely to occur in women.

 Early varicose eczema symptoms may include: